Ancient Accepted Scottish Rite Of Free Masonry Nmj

 How does Ancient Accepted Scottish Rite Of Free Masonry Nmj spend its money?

 Ancient Accepted Scottish Rite Of Free Masonry Nmj directs 10% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 20%.
+This falls below the 65% benchmark.

 Are donations to Ancient Accepted Scottish Rite Of Free Masonry Nmj tax-deductible?